 Sep 11, 2017 | Native Hope

 At Native Hope we believe that partnerships are key.
 Collaborating and coming together to empower Native American youth is the way for the culture to thrive.
-Kansas, Native Hope Ambassador, recently spoke at the Helpline Center in Sioux Falls, South Dakota, about his life growing up on the reservation in an effort to help educate on cultural beliefs and Native American challenges.
-Because the center receives a large amount of calls from the Native American community, they are always striving to better understand their callers who are dealing with a crisis.
+Because the Helpline Center in Sioux Falls, South Dakota center receives a large amount of calls from the Native American community, they are always striving to better understand their callers who are dealing with a crisis.

-Although suicide is a serious national epidemic, the statistics are disproportionately high in Indian country, largely as a result of historical trauma.
-Native Hope Director, Trisha Burke, says, “We need to be proactive.
-When a parent dies by suicide, a child is four times more likely to die by suicide.”
+Although suicide is a serious national epidemic, the statistics are disproportionately high in Indian Country, largely as a result of historical trauma.
 Our community recognizes this is a far-reaching problem, and we are coming together because we want the tools to better understand how we can end this.

 On some reservations, the suicide rate is 10 times the national average.
 It will really take all of us working together to end this crisis.
 Thank you to the Helpline Center and all the community leaders who joined us.
 Together, we can help change the statistics and be a part of the solution.

-If you or someone you know needs help and you are in the Sioux Falls area, please call the Helpline Center at 211 or call the National Suicide Awareness Hotline at 1-800-273-TALK (8255).
+If you or someone you know needs help, please call the Helpline Center's suicide and crisis line at 988 or call the National Suicide Awareness Hotline at 1-800-273-TALK (8255).

 COMMENTS